citp/privacy-policy-historical/y/ya/yal/yallwire.com.md

 **Does Yallwire Ever Share Information with Other Parties?**
 Disclosure of Information to Outside Parties
-Yallwire does not and will not share your personal information with any outside parties unless you have knowingly and willingly consented to do so (e.g., by entering a contest, promotion or sweepstakes for which we would publish a list of winners).
+Yallwire may provide your email information to select partners, reputable companies or organizations whose products and services may interest you.
+If you prefer not to receive online marketing from Blastro, Inc., please contact us at contact@blastro.com or call us at 1.512.485.3148.
 We do collect demographic and profile data, which is aggregated and shared with advertisers.
 Here's an example of what our advertisers would receive.
 "Of the 25,371 clicks your banner received, 38% of the those were by users between the ages of 25-34."

 **Links to Outside Third Parties**
 Yallwire may establish relationships with reputable business partners by creating a link between our sites.
 Yallwire chooses its business partners carefully.
 We are not, however, responsible for the content, maintenance or privacy policies of those sites.
 Once you click over to a third-party site, we encourage you to check their privacy policy.
 Users who click over to a third-party site from a link on Yallwire must be aware that Yallwire makes no warranties with regard to that site's policies or business practices.
 Yallwire is not responsible for any transactions that occur between the user and the third-party site.
 Should a user purchase any products or services from that third-party site, the user must contact the third-party site directly regarding any disputes that might occur, including, but not limited to: delayed shipping, missing products, damaged goods, or pricing or billing discrepancies.
 Yallwire is not responsible for the actions of any third-party site.